Establishing the triggering event

 2. Your next step depends on which choice you make, above.
 For example:

-- If you selected a file event, now specify the action that initiates the trigger.
+- If you selected a file event, now specify the file action that initiates the trigger.

-- If you selected a folder event, now specify action that initiates the trigger.
+- If you selected a folder event, now specify the folder action that initiates the trigger.

 - If you selected file with metadata, now choose from a list of metadata templates to apply.
 You also have the opportunity to modify metadata attributes.

 - Get more information on creating a metadata structure for your enterprise.